-All films at HippFest are accompanied by live music, and this year's programme sees some of the World's finest silent film musicians joining us in Bo'ness.
+All our feature films are accompanied by live music performed on stage by some of the world's finest silent film musicians.

 Frank Bockius is a versatile percussionist who has dedicated a major part of his musical work to accompanying silent film during the last 25 years.
 He regularly plays at many major festivals, cities and venues around the globe and records scores for silent film. www.frankbockius.de

-Mike works across Scotland as a composer, choral conductor and performer and is a regular at HippFest.
-He has accompanied silent film screenings for over 20 years including several commercial releases and live performances for the NLS Moving Image Archive.
-Mike is also a Nordoff-Robbins trained music therapist.
+Mike works across Scotland as a versatile composer and performer, and is a regular at HippFest.
+He has accompanied silent film screenings for nearly 30 years including several commercial releases and live performances for the NLS Moving Image Archive.
+Mike is also a pipe organist and Nordoff-Robbins trained music therapist.